Tenancy Policy

 3. Aims of the policy

-- supporting the development of new homes and sustainable communities across Uttlesford;
+- support the development of new homes and sustainable communities across Uttlesford

-- to make the best use of the available social housing stock.
+- make the best use of the available social housing stock

 4. Sustaining tenancies